tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/multi-interface-40.rst

 Interface Naming and Configuration Management
 ---------------------------------------------

 On a standard Linux installation there is no guarantee that a physical interface will come up with the same name after a system reboot.
 Linux NetworkManager tries to accommodate this behavior by linking the interface configurations to the hardware addresses of the physical ports.
-However, Contrail avoids using hardware-based configuration files because this type of solution cannot scale when using remote provisioning and management techniques.
+However, Tungsten Fabric avoids using hardware-based configuration files because this type of solution cannot scale when using remote provisioning and management techniques.

-The Contrail alternative is a threefold interface-naming scheme based on *<bus, device, port (or function)>*.
-As an example, on a server operating system that typically assigns interface names such as **p4p0** and **p4p1** for onboard interfaces, the Contrail system assigns **p4p0p0** and **p4p0p1** , when using the optional **contrail-interface-name** package.
+The Tungsten Fabric alternative is a threefold interface-naming scheme based on *<bus, device, port (or function)>*.
+As an example, on a server operating system that typically assigns interface names such as **p4p0** and **p4p1** for onboard interfaces, the Tungsten Fabric system assigns **p4p0p0** and **p4p0p1** , when using the optional **contrail-interface-name** package.

 When the **contrail-interface-name** package is installed, it uses the threefold naming scheme to provide consistent interface naming after reboots.
-The **contrail-interface-name** package is installed by default when a Contrail ISO image is installed.
+The **contrail-interface-name** package is installed by default when a Tungsten Fabric ISO image is installed.
 If you are using an RPM-based installation, you should install the **contrail-interface-name** package before doing any network configuration.

 If your system already has another mechanism for getting consistent interface names after a reboot, it is not necessary to install the **contrail-interface-name** package.